 This year’s NCAA March Madness tournament begins on Sunday, 13 Mar 2022, and will run until Monday, 4 Apr 2022.
 Below, we’ll explain how to watch every 2022 March Madness game live online, whether you’re at home or abroad (outside the US).
 We will explain where to watch the games with a VPN– so that you can enjoy watching all 68 teams battle it out in this important elimination tournament.

 We’ll only be recommending official March Madness broadcasters.
 While there are almost always unauthorized streams for events like this one, we strongly advise against using them.
 To begin with, the video is often low-resolution and on a delay.
-Additionally, unlicensed streams are prone to being taken offline for copyright violation.
+Additionally, unlicensed streams are prone to be taken offline for copyright violation.
 As such, there’s no guarantee you’ll even see the end of a given game.
 With so many legitimate ways to watch, there’s no reason to use unauthorized streams.

 Major streaming services are usually geo-restricted and only available to users in specific countries.
 If you’d like to use your usual streaming service from back home while traveling abroad, you’ll need a VPN.